NEVdataDyne/Deebot-for-Home-Assistant/README.md

     coordinates: -1339,-1511,296,-2587
 ```

-Use the app to send the vacuum to a custom area and afterwards search your logs for `Last custom area values (x1,y1,x2,y2):` entries to get the coordinates.
+Use the app to send the vacuum to a custom area and afterwards search your logs for `{"type":"customArea","value":"x1,y1,x2,y2"}` entries to get the coordinates.

 ```yaml
 # Set Water Level